Liam-XD/cf-cross-skilling/README.md

 ## Requirements

-This repo is currently known to work with the following minimum requirements
+This repo is currently known to work with the following minimum requirements:

 - Node v18.20.2
 - Npm 10.5.0